utuai-labs/mysql-to-bigquery/README.md

 ## Cavaets

 Quite a few errors still happening on upload to big query.
+I believe this to be due to failure of the dump script generating valid csvs and/or incorrect encoding.
+The big query side assumes utf-8, and don't think we're exporting as this.

 ## Todo